jesusoctavioas/docker-experiment/README.md

 - Removes the need of installing software on your host machine
 - Keeps your filesystem clean from dozens of configuration files for each tool that you use
-- Run untrusted software on a sandboxed environment
+- Allows running untrusted software on a sandboxed environment

 ### FAQ